Published at 2020, January 21th

 Assessing The Environmental Impact Of Milk Production Is Complex

 An LCA stands for lifecycle analysis.
-In short, they are meant to estimate the environmental impacts of a product or service.
+In short, an LCA is meant to estimate the environmental impacts of a product or service.
 In order to do this, they assess a series of impacts across the value chain.
 If these impacts go until the end of the production, the analysis is usually named cradle-to-gate.
 If it spreads until the end of the lifecycle (for instance, how products are dealt with once they are discarded) it is then called a cradle-to-cradle assessment.

-One of the things making it hard to compared different plant-based types of milk among them and with dairy milk is that brands use different processes, modeling assumptions and impact methodologies.
+One of the things making it hard to compared different plant-based types of milk among them and with dairy milk is that brands use different processes, modeling assumptions, and impact methodologies.
 This makes it harder to get a one-size-fits-all average number for the production of each type of milk that would make comparisons easier.
 Moreover, at this stage, there are not a lot of plant-based milk studies able to provide a wider range of conclusions.
-Still, some impact assumptions can be drawn with a high level of confidence.
+Still, some impact assumptions can be drawn with a high level of confidence regarding whether or not almond milk is bad for the environment.

 Is Almond Milk Bad For The Environment In California?